rahgadda/HarmonyHub/README.md

 ## Overview
 - This is a Visual API Orchestrator POC created for Rest API Calls.
 - UI Generates YAML.
 Written in static HTML using WebComponents.
-- Python-based' CLI' is used to run YAML generated from UI.
+- Python-based `CLI` is used to run YAML generated from UI.
 It can sequence and execute API Calls.

 ## Commands
 - harmonyhub init <<workflow.yaml>>